ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 - The Salt master generates a ZMQ messages to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The sls reactor file used in this content does the following: it parses the data from the ZMQ message to extract the network device name.
 It then ask to the Junos proxy minion that manages the "faulty" device to execute an sls file.
-- The sls file executed by the Junos proxy minion collects junos show commands output and archive the collected data to a git server
+- The sls file executed by the Junos proxy minion collects the new junos configuration and archives the collected data to a git server

 # SaltStack